Antigua Island: Things to Do — Circumnavigate the Island

 Past the anchor stock and the restored sail lofts, pass elegant officers’ houses and a charming old clocktower that once kept strict naval time for a whole harbor.
 The captain tells you about the Admiral’s House, perched above the dockyard and how its verandas watched over arrivals and departures for centuries.
 A little museum tucked among the buildings holds relics — models, charts and naval paraphernalia that hint at lives spent at sea.

-From a boat, the whole place reads like a living map: cannons and quays, cobbled service yards and hanger-like workshops, each structure bearing a purpose and a story.
-The captain’s short talk paints vivid sketches — tales of supply convoys, refits under hot island suns and the everyday choreography required to keep wooden hulks seaworthy.
+From your boat, the whole place reads like a map: cannons and quays, cobbled service yards and hanger-like workshops, each structure bearing a purpose and a story.
+The captain’s description paints vivid sketches — tales of supply convoys, refits under hot island suns and the everyday choreography required to keep wooden hulks seaworthy.
 Even without stepping ashore, you can feel the past brushing the present: the pastel buildings stand proud, the harbor breathes slowly and the history of Nelson’s Dockyard unfolds before you like a well-kept secret whispered from ship to shore.

-The second snorkeling session takes place at the Pillars of Hercules, an outstanding spot where pale limestone boulders plunge into the sea at the mouth of Nelson’s Dockyard beneath the cliffs of Shirley Heights.
+For the tour — the Pillars of Hercules offer a second snorkeling session, an outstanding spot where pale limestone boulders plunge into the sea at the mouth of Nelson’s Dockyard beneath the cliffs of Shirley Heights.
 This dramatic rocky outcrop creates sheltered coves, clear water and strong underwater structure — ideal for exploring marine life and underwater geology.

 Expect the water to greet you with remarkable clarity on calm days, revealing a world that shifts from sunlit rock flats near the shore to deeper, mysterious channels further out.
 Limestone walls carve the seabed into crevices, overhangs and tiny caverns; you can glide along these walls, peeking into gaps where fish find shelter and crustaceans tuck themselves away.
 Schools of damselfish, wrasses, parrotfish and sergeant majors flicker through the scene, bright splashes of color as wrasses and parrotfish graze on algae.